Special Suggestions for High School Juniors and Younger

 - Meet with your college counselor (if your school has one) early in your high school career.
 Find out what your school has to offer.
 Familiarize yourself with the office so it is not alien to you when you actually need to go there.

 - Think about testing.
-They are a reality for many selective colleges and universities, so here are some tips to make the process less stressful:
+Standardized tests are a reality for many selective colleges and universities, so here are some tips to make the process less stressful:

-Take the SAT Subject tests in the same year as you take the course in that subject.
+Beginning with applicants to the Class of 2023, Tufts does not require SAT Subject Tests, But if you are applying to schools that require SAT Subject tests, plan to take those tests in the same year as you take the course in that subject.
 You don’t want to end up having to relearn physics while simultaneously studying for your AP Chemistry final.

 If you are disappointed with your scores on the SAT, rather than retaking it three or four times (two isn’t excessive), try taking the ACT.
 Some students seem to do better on one versus the other.
 Here at Tufts, we’ll always give you the benefit of the doubt and use whichever score puts your application in a better light.